 People make mistakes.
 From missed emails to bad code in a business app, accidents and errors happen.
 Automating business tasks is a great solution for reducing errors.

-One of the benefits of low code software development is that it makes automation of tasks, workflows, and business processes much easier than ever.
+One of the benefits of low code software development is that it makes automation of tasks, workflows, and business processes quicker and easier than ever.

-Secondly, low-code is built on the idea of “citizen developers” and the concept that anyone can make a business app.
+Secondly, low-code is built on the concept that “citizen developers” or anyone can make a business app.
 If the folks who will be using the app and the ones developing the app, it’s much easier to ensure that problems are being solved.
 Forbes says, “Citizen developers are closest to the business and they understand the processes, so they can come up with the best ideas”

-An in-house citizen development process for a business app pushed teams to examine workflows.
+An in-house citizen development process for a business app prompts teams to examine workflows.
 Since low code development is often about automation, part of the process involves evaluating process management.

 Reviewing how we do things and thinking of solutions to make our processes better is always good for business.